medic/cht-core/tests/scalability/generate_brac_data/README.md

 - numberOfFamilyMembers

 ## Upload generated data to your local instance
 6. Navigate to the data directory configured in step 2.
 7. Execute cht conf upload-docs create-users
+8. Login as user to check if everything looks ok (use users generated in users.csv)